-Saving money by not buying hearing batteries at first seems like an attractive option – and there are several newer model hearing aids which feature rechargeable batteries – at an additional $150-$200 per aid.
-And there are other things to consider before you commit to choosing this option.
+Saving money by not buying hearing aid batteries (cells) at first seems like an attractive option, but there are some considerations before you commit to this choice.

-First is your lifestyle: despite manufacturer claims of a “full day’s wear”, that full day will likely be only 8 or so hours.
-If you work all day and want to go out to dinner in the evening, you’ll likely find your hearing aids will be dead just as you’re ready to head out for the evening.
+Despite manufacturer claims of a “full day’s wear”, that full day can be 8-10 hours.
+If you work all day and want to go out to dinner in the evening, you may find your hearing aids will be dead just as you’re ready to head out the door.

-Second is travel: even those who only go away a couple of times a year will need to remember to bring along their charger.
+When you travel, you must remember to bring along your charger.
 We’re not yet at the point where you can just ‘plug in’ like you might do with a smart phone.
 If you’re dashing out of the house to attend a funeral or emergency, odds are you’re going to forget that charger at home – and for major hearing aid manufacturers, you can’t just buy these at the local big box store.

 If you have physical problems…

 However, for those with mobility issues – Parkinson’s Disease is an example – being able to just ‘drop’ a hearing aid into a charger and not worry about those tiny batteries can be a true blessing.
-For those with tremors, regardless of the variety, we’d strongly recommend this – and we’ll encourage you to spend the extra to eliminate one more barrier for you.
+For those with tremors, regardless of the variety, we’d strongly recommend this – and we’ll encourage you to spend the extra money to eliminate one more barrier in your life.

 Think before you decide, particularly when it comes to rechargeables.
 The wrong choice could have consequences!